Compare Word files in C++

 Compare two Word files in C++ using our difference checker.
 With our high-fidelity C++ API, you can find the difference between compared Word documents and export the results to a convenient file format.

-Compare Word files using C++
+Compare Word using C++

 Compare two DOCX files using C++